 Well, good news: you can absolutely visit Bali on a budget!
 You’ll just be experiencing a different side of Bali from the resort-goers and luxury lovers.
 Leave your high-end watch at home – you won’t be needing it where you’re going.

-Psst: Looking for more tips for your trip?
+Psst: Looking for more tips for your trip to Bali?
 Check out some of our other posts:

 - 25 Things Nobody Tells You About Backpacking Bali, Indonesia

 - The Perfect (Detailed) Bali Itinerary for 2 Incredible Weeks

 - What to Pack for Bali: The Essential Bali Packing List for Him & Her